top of page

 • by adding provider criteria filters accessible from their profile

-• by allowing changes to be made at any time
+• by enabling changes to be made at any time

 • by giving users the ability to remove incompatible providers from their search